 Freshen Your Home with Natural Scents

 Can't get rid of that bad smell in your home?
-Naturally aromatic plants are a great option to cover up or eliminate unpleasant odors that result from cooking, fish or other unpleasant smells.
+Naturally aromatic plants are a great option to cover up or eliminate unpleasant odors that result from cooking.

-If you are looking for a new way to mask or eliminate the odors that suffuse your home no matter how you try to get rid of them, or if you’re simply looking to replace those aerosols that can harm the environment, you’ll be glad the following article provides some natural scents for you to try out.
+Perhaps you’re looking for a new way to mask or eliminate the odors in your home.
+Or you’re simply looking to replace those sprays that can be harmful to health or the environment.
+Whatever the case may be, you’ll be glad the following article provides some natural scents for you to try out.

-Many of the commercial sprays or perfumes available today contain toxins and chemicals that not only contaminate the air you breathe, but can have negative effects on your health.
-They’re often costly and without lasting effectives.
-Why not opt for a remedy that is both natural and easy to use at home without the added cost?
+Many of the commercial sprays or fresheners available today contain toxins and chemicals.
+These not only pollute the air around you, but can have negative effects on your health.
+They’re often costly and don’t even last long.
+Why not opt for a remedy that’s both natural and easy to use at home without the added cost?
 We’re certain you’ll find everything you need right in your own kitchen.
 And if you’re missing an ingredient or two, they are easily found at your local grocery store.

 Natural scents for your home

 Take that little bottle of natural essence of vanilla and put a few drops on a cotton ball.
-Place it on a small dish or in a bowl that’s not easily tipped over in which every room you think needs a little refreshing.
+Place it on a small dish or in a bowl that’s not easily tipped over in any room you think needs a little refreshing.
 The scent will stay strong for around four hours.
-If you think you need another boost, just add a few more drops or replace the cotton with a newly infused one.
+If you think you need another boost, just add a few more drops or replace the cotton ball.

 Fruity and herbal scents

 Select a few cut stalks of roses, eucalyptus flowers and leaves, laurel stalks, branches from walnut trees, branches from myrtle and thyme bushes, as well as sage, ginger, vanilla and cinnamon bushes.
-Combine them in small bundles and allow them to dry in the open air or by snipping them and adding the mixture to small canvas bags to place in your clothes drawers.
-When you notice that they’ve lost their potency, you’ll only need to add a few drops of pure alcohol or drops of rose oil.
+Combine them in small bundles.
+Then allow them to dry in the open air or by snipping them and adding the mixture to small canvas bags.
+You can place these in your clothes drawers.
+When you notice that they’ve lost their potency, you’ll only need to add a few drops of pure alcohol or rose oil.

 Fresh plants for your kitchen

-To cover up the smell of grease or fried food, fish or even foods that have passed their prime, you should try a few of the following suggestions.
-In a few small planters grow some spinach, rosemary or thyme.
-Not only do these plants provide fresh ingredients for your best recipes but their natural aromas can help freshen your kitchen.
+Use these suggestions to cover up the smell of fried food, fish or just foods that have a strong smell.
+In a few small planters, grow some spinach, rosemary, or thyme.
+These plants provide fresh ingredients for your best recipes.
+Also, their natural aromas can help freshen up your kitchen.
 If you want something pretty then try lavender, but remember it’s not typically used in cooking.

 The flowering Quince

-The flower of this fruit, which ripens in the fall and is often used in marmalades and jams, can be stored in dressers and closets to freshen clothes.
-Keep a careful watch to ensure they stay dry and mold free because that may attract insects.
+The flower of this fruit, can be stored in dressers and closets to freshen clothes.
+This fruit ripens in the fall and is often used in marmalades and jams.
+Keep a careful watch to ensure they stay dry and free of mold.
+That’s because that may attract insects.

 What do you typically do with that small sliver of perfumed hand or bathroom soap?
 Instead of tossing it when it’s become too small to use, why not repurpose it to help freshen up your home?
 Tear the slivers into smaller pieces and place them in a cloth or cotton bag.
 Small bags can go in your closets or drawers to keep them fresh.
 You can also find a second use for those perfumes you have laying around you never use.
 Dilute them with a bit of water in a small bowl and leave them in the open air.
-As the water evaporates the scent will be carried around the room.
+As the water evaporates, the scent will lightly fill the room.

 Add a half cup of baking soda to a small bowl and 8 to 12 drops of whatever essential oil you prefer, or combine a few different oils.
 Cover with a top that has been punched through with a few holes.
-Dress it up by placing it in a candle holder or hiding behind that house plant.
-The scent will distribute for days and help freshen whichever room you choose.
+Dress it up by placing it in a candle holder or hide it behind a house plant.
+The scent will flow around for days and help freshen whichever room you choose.

-Instead of buying those expensive gel scents you should try your hand at crafting your own scented gels.
+Instead of buying those expensive gel scents, you should try your hand at crafting your own scented gels.
 In a small bowl add 3 drops of your preferred food coloring and 30 drops of whichever essential oil you most enjoy.
-Above a low heat, boil a cup of water and add flavorless gelatin powder.
+Boil a cup of water on low heat and add flavorless gelatin powder.
 Once it starts to boil, add another cup of water and a cup of salt until it begins to thicken.
 Remove from heat but before it cools, add the essential oil and food coloring mixture and mix well.
 You can let it set in whichever mold you wish.
 The scent should last about a month.